 A more powerful alternative: An integrated AI platform

-A simple ChatGPT AI assistant for Jira is a good first step, but a tool that really changes how you work needs to do more.
-It needs to be an integrated AI agent that can connect to all your company knowledge and automate workflows from start to finish.
-This is where eesel AI comes in.
-It was built to solve the core problems that basic assistants can’t.
+A basic ChatGPT AI assistant for Jira is a great first step, but a tool that really enhances your workflow works best when it functions as an integrated AI agent.
+These agents connect to your existing knowledge and help automate workflows from start to finish.
+This is where eesel AI comes in, designed to work within the Jira ecosystem to solve common context challenges.

 Move beyond a simple AI assistant to a true AI agent